Jolaoyin/LITA_CLASS_DOCUMENTATION/README.md

     ### Data Analysis
     ---
-    This is where we include some basic lines of codes or queries or even some of the DAX expressions used during analysis
+    This is where we include some basic lines of codes or queries or even some of the DAX expressions used during analysis;

-    ---SQL
+    ```SQL

     SELECT * FROM TABLE 1
     WHERE CONDITION = TRUE
-    ---
+    ```

     ### Data Visualisation
 ![Screenshot (1)](https://github.com/user-attachments/assets/076497b1-1a01-447d-a56c-6ef4d9af88c6)